Angular-Wave/angular.ts/src/directive/bind/bind.md

 ### Description

-The `ngBind` attribute tells AngularJS to replace the text content of the specified HTML element with the value of a given expression, and to update the text content when the value of that expression changes.
+The `ngBind` attribute tells AngularTS to replace the text content of the specified HTML element with the value of a given expression, and to update the text content when the value of that expression changes.

 Typically, you don't use `ngBind` directly, but instead, you use the double curly markup like `{{ expression }}` which is similar but less verbose.

-It is preferable to use `ngBind` instead of `{{ expression }}` if a template is momentarily displayed by the browser in its raw state before AngularJS compiles it.
+It is preferable to use `ngBind` instead of `{{ expression }}` if a template is momentarily displayed by the browser in its raw state before AngularTS compiles it.
 Since `ngBind` is an element attribute, it makes the bindings invisible to the user while the page is loading.

 An alternative solution to this problem would be using the [`ngCloak`](https://docs.angularjs.org/api/ng/directive/ngCloak) directive.